snoopycrimecop/ome-documentation/omero/sysadmins/troubleshooting.rst

 will be unable to make use of the default temporary directory to call native shared libraries which is a requirement for reading some file formats like NDPI.

-Under such situation, errors like the following with appear either server-side side or client-side during import::
+Under such situation, errors like the following will appear either server-side or client-side during import::

     java.lang.NoClassDefFoundError: Could not initialize class com.sun.jna.NativeLong